Shop

 How is Tallow Rendered?

-Tallow is simmered in a pot with a little bit of water until it turns to liquid.
+Tallow (or more accurately...the suet) is simmered in a pot with a little bit of water until it turns to liquid (now it's technically tallow).

-It's then progressively filtered to remove impurities like little meat parts, sinew and other floaty-majobbers.
+It's then progressively filtered to remove impurities like little meat parts, sinew and other floaty-majobbers, and in some cases, left to sit in the open air to cure.

-As you can see in the picture below, here is the "home-style" process we do.
+As you can see in the picture below, here is the "backyard-style" rendering process we do.

-Keep in mind, we go through the rendering process (simmer, filter, freeze, cure) 3 times which makes our tallow the best, most cleanest tallow on the market.
+Keep in mind, we go through the rendering process (melt, simmer, filter, freeze, cure) 3 times.

 How is Tallow Used?